courjimen/techtonica-assignments/API-Project/README.md

 **GET**

-Select GET from the color coded tab dropdown and insert this url: http://localhost:3000/books the send the request
+1. Select GET from the color coded tab dropdown and insert this url: http://localhost:3000/books
+2. Send the request

 ![](images/GET.png)